AASani29/Daekho/README.md

    - Scan the QR code with Expo Go app
    - Or run on simulator: `npx expo run:ios` or `npx expo run:android`

-## How Recommendations Work
+## How Our Smart Recommendation System Works

+**The Traditional Problem**: Generic movie lists show everything to everyone, leading to decision paralysis and wasted time.

+**Daekho's Approach**:

-1. Users select preferred genres during initial setup
+1. **Initial Preference Capture** - Users select their favorite genres during onboarding
-2. App fetches movies from TMDB API based on selected genres
+2. **Smart API Integration** - Fetch movies from TMDB API filtered by user's preferred genres only
-3. Users can like movies and mark them as watched
+3. **Behavioral Learning** - Track user interactions (likes, watches) to understand taste patterns
-4. Watched movies are excluded from home screen recommendations
+4. **Intelligent Filtering** - Automatically exclude watched movies from future recommendations
-5. Recommendations stay fresh and relevant based on user preferences
+5. **Continuous Refinement** - Recommendations improve as users engage more with the app

+**The Result**: A personalized movie discovery experience where users spend seconds, not minutes, finding their next great movie.

 ## Contributing